xurfcoder7281/Dice-Game/README.md

 <h1>DICE GAME</h1>
-<p>A Simple Dice Game usig HTML, CSS, JAVASCRIPT
+<p>A Simple Dice Game usig HTML, CSS, JAVASCRIPT for beginners. to create issues, use first-timers-only.
+Happy coding for Hacktoberfest 2020

 <h3>Table of Contents</h3><br>